freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 #### HINTS

+- Try running your script with an argument to make sure it’s giving the expected output
 - Use `echo $1` to print the second argument
 - Change `echo $*` to `echo $1` in your `countdown.sh` file